ibpdas/ibpdas/readme.md

 # How I think about AI

 My AI foundations were shaped during a nine month AI Policy Fellowship at Imperial College London.

 I use AI to speed up research, test ideas and reason through complex systems.
-The value comes from clarity of assumptions, strong governance and thoughtful human oversight.

 **Principles:**
 - always human led